ggh-png/NavigationTuning/README.md

   obstacle_range: The default maximum distance from the robot at which anobstacle will be inserted into the cost map in meters.<br>

+  ## AMCL
+  amcl , Adaptive Monte Carlo Localization (AMCL), also known as particle filter localization. **work summary : Each sample stores a position, orientation data representing the robot’s pose.
+When the robot moves, particles are resampled based on their current stateas well as robot’s actions.** We now summarize several issues that may affect the quality of AMCL localization.
+MCL maintains ***two probabilistic models***, a motion model and a measurement model. <br>
+In  ROS amcl, the motion model corresponds to a model of the odometry, while the measurement model correspond to a model of laser scans.